julianchurchill/text-adventure/README.md

 - [FEATURE] Add location title to title bar next to score?
 - [BUG] There is a lot of memory deallocation and it is slow during onPause() - how much memory is being used, is it a concern.
 Start up is also slow in onResume().
    - Do we need a 'Loading...' progress indicator - even if it's just a spinning wheel dialog on onPause and onResume ?
+- [FEATURE] improve look of completion dialog - add a title seperator or something.
+See "What's new" dialogs in other apps with the holo theme.

 - [STORY] You must find the 'Witches Bane' herb somewhere - in the forest, or the store room or somewhere else...
 - [STORY] The Mendicants scapula can be found in the Ossery of the monastery.
 Increment the score.